An excellent overview of the North Cascades with wonderful pictures and a chapter dedicated to the Lookouts is:

 The current lookout on Desolation is Jim Henterly who has been there now

-five years.
+seven years.
 He has decades of fire and firelookout experience on many

 peaks and will be able to answer any questions you might have.
 He is also